Narochno/Narochno.Credstash/README.md

 Intended use is with the Credstash command line tool.
 Use CLI to enter your values.
 Configuration Provider is used to retrieve.

+## TODO:

+* support more than assuming the HMAC is SHA256
+* Credstash class should do more than read?
+* Long term: web based tool to edit?!

 ## What is it?

 CredStash is a very simple, easy to use credential management and distribution system that uses AWS Key Management Service (KMS) for key wrapping and master-key storage, and DynamoDB for credential storage and sharing.